Manuel Luis de Oliden

-Manuel Luis de Oliden (July 19, 1784 – November 15, 1869) was a Bolivian politician and military man.
+Manuel Luis de Oliden (19 July 1784 – 15 November 1869) was a Bolivian politician and military figure.

-He was born into a wealthy family in Buenos Aires and after his marriage to Mary Eustacia Amatler – daughter of Governor Intendant of Potosí in 1806 – moved to Upper Peru.
-He graduated with a Doctor of Law degree from the Royal University of Chuquisaca in 1808.
-As head of the urban militias of Chuquisaca, he supported the revolution of May 25 of 1809, an insurrection against the governor mayor of the city of Charcas.
+He was born into a wealthy family in Buenos Aires and, after his marriage in 1806 to Mary Eustacia Amatler–the daughter of the Governor-Intendant of Potosí–moved to Upper Peru.
+He earned a Doctor of Law degree from the Royal University of Chuquisaca in 1808.
+As head of the urban militias of Chuquisaca, he supported the revolution of May 25, 1809, an insurrection against the governor mayor of the city of Charcas.